Murder of Karen Stitt: Investigation

 Stitt's murder went unsolved for nearly 40 years.
 Stitt's boyfriend was considered a suspect but was eventually cleared by forensic DNA analysis in the early 2000s.
 In 2019, a detective with the Sunnyvale Department of Public Safety began working with an expert in investigative genetic genealogy to identify the perpetrator.
 In 2021, the genealogist told authorities that the killer was likely one of four brothers from Fresno, California.
 Gary Gene Ramirez was one of them.

 In April 2022, the Sunnyvale detective obtained a DNA sample from a child of Gary Ramirez.
 The DNA revealed there was a "high probability" that the child's father was the killer.
 On August 2, 2022, the 75-year-old Ramirez was arrested at his home in Makawao on the Island of Maui, Hawaii.

 On August 10, 2022, Gary Ramirez appeared in court in Maui and agreed to be extradited to Santa Clara County, California.

 On February 24, 2025, Ramirez was convicted in the Santa Clara County Superior Court for killing Stitt after pleading no contest to first-degree murder.
+He was sentenced to life in prison with the possibility of parole in 25 years.